 Skip to Site Header Skip to Main Content Skip to Footer

-How to Fall Asleep Fast: 10 Proven Strategies
+How to Fall Asleep Fast: 10 Strategies

-Ana Marie Schick Dec 07, 2023
+Ana Marie Schick Feb 13, 2025

 Tips to fall asleep fast

 Relaxation is essential to falling asleep quickly, as it prepares the body and mind for sleep.
-Various activities, including meditation, breathing exercises, and guided imagery, can promote sleep.
+Various activities, including meditation, breathing exercises, and guided imagery, can promote improved sleep.

 Not being able to sleep is frustrating.
 It can also make it harder to sleep in the future.
 This is because it affects your sleep latency.